Renate Müller: Life and career

-Born in Munich, Germany, Müller entered films in 1929 in Berlin, and quickly became popular.
+Born in Munich, Kingdom of Bavaria, Germany, Müller entered films in 1929 in Berlin, and quickly became popular.
 A blue-eyed blonde, she was considered to be one of the great beauties of her day, and, along with Marlene Dietrich, was seen to embody fashionable Berlin society.
 She starred in more than twenty German films, including Viktor und Viktoria (1933), one of her biggest successes, which was remade decades later as Victor Victoria with Julie Andrews.
 After making Sunshine Susie (1932) in England, she returned to Germany and was delayed by anti-German French officials for a short time in Paris.
 The incident was used by Dennis Wheatley as a basis for his short story, "Espionage".
 The story and a short discussion of the incident are included in Wheatley's short story collection Mediterranean Nights.

 With the rise of the Nazi Party, Müller came to be regarded as an ideal "Aryan" woman, and, particularly in light of Dietrich's move to Hollywood, was courted and promoted as Germany's leading film actress.